Particular/docs.particular.net/samples/logging/new-relic/sample.md

 ---
 title: Capture and visualize metrics using NewRelic
-summary: Illustrates how to capture, store and visualize NServiceBus metrics in NewRelic.
+summary: Illustrates how to capture, store, and visualize NServiceBus metrics in NewRelic.
 component: Metrics
 isLearningPath: true
 reviewed: 2024-01-15